 Cryptocurrency as a Threat

 Some banks have publicly admitted they see Bitcoin and other digital currencies as a threat, like French bank BNP Paribas.
 There is a fear that they will be made redundant and that consumers and businesses will prefer a system that supersedes having to deal with currency exchange based on global location.

 Others may prefer the anonymity to keep their financial transactions untraceable, which a bank cannot help them do.
 Still others like those in developing countries now have a way to get involved in the global business environment where traditional financial institutions may have blocked them from participating.
 Whatever the case, financial institutions are now starting to pay attention and publicly acknowledging the competition that cryptocurrency is creating.

 A UK report on digital disruptions from the British Banking Association also concludes that cryptocurrency is an industry threat, especially if financial institutions continue to ignore the changes in consumer and business behavior when it comes to money transfers.
 For example, the report stated, “Bitcoin users can handle many of their daily payment needs themselves, without the need for interaction with banks, and avoiding the need to incur bank fees.”
 When combined with the fact that more people are storing money in accounts like PayPal, banks are fin tech losing more revenue.

 KPMG’s report, entitled, “The Changing World of Money,” also labeled digital currency as a threat to banks.
-They noted that Bitcoin and others are more adept at responding to industry, environmental, and audience changes and issues than traditional banks that had an entrenched business model.
+They noted that Bitcoin and others are more adept at responding to issues.
+Some of these include industry, environmental, and audience changes.
 As such, the report explained that banks’ “legacy systems, data management, increased costs of regulatory controls and the increasing focus on remediation” slow their response speed.
 In contrast, digital currency transactions can happen in just a couple of minutes.